Grand European Travel Logo

 Monteverde sightseeing and free time

-Meeting up with a Local Specialist this morning, you’ll seemingly step into another world as you enter the Monteverde Cloud Forest Biological Reserve.
-Home to a variety of different eco-systems, you’ll learn about the thousands of different plant and animals species that thrive in this area, many of which only exist right here.
-Keep your eyes peeled and your ears poised for the sounds of hummingbirds, howler monkeys, sloths, toucans, and if you’re really lucky, the Quetzal bird.
-Costa Rica has a big reputation as a nature lover’s paradise, and this place won’t let you down.
-Leaving the forest on a real nature high you’ll have time to relax this afternoon, or join our ‘El Trapiche’ Optional Experience tour where you’ll get to visit sugarcane, banana, orange and coffee plantations.
+Step into another world on your Costa Rica value tour in the Monteverde Cloud Forest Biological Reserve.
+Learn about the thousands of plant and animal species that thrive in this area, many of which only exist right here, from your Travel Director.
+Keep your ears open for the sounds of hummingbirds, howler monkeys, sloths, toucans, and if you’re really lucky, the Quetzal bird.
+Leaving the forest on a real nature high, why not end the day with a tasty ‘El Trapiche’ Choice Experience tour visiting sugarcane, banana, orange and coffee plantations?

 Forest in Tortuguero National Park, Costa Rica